Munsley

 Munsley is a village and civil parish 9 mi east of Hereford, in the county of Herefordshire, England.
 In 2001 the parish had a population of 96.
 The parish touches Ashperton, Aylton, Bosbury, Canon Frome, Ledbury and Pixley.
 Munsley shares a parish council with Aylton, Little Marcle, Munsley and Pixley called "Pixley and District Parish Council".

 Landmarks

 There are 8 listed buildings in Munsley.
 Munsley has a church called St Bartholomew.

 History

 The name "Munsley" means 'Mul/Mundel's wood/clearing'.
 Munsley was recorded in the Domesday Book as Moneslai/Muleslage/Muneslai.
 On 25 March 1885 Mainstone Court were transferred to Munsley parish from Ashperton, the transferred area had 9 houses in 1891 and Bull's Grove and Hazle Farms was transferred from Putley on 25 March 1885, in 1891 the transferred area had 2 houses.
-Local legend has it that William Shakespeare’s Prince of Denmark is buried here.
+Local legend has it that William Shakespeare’s Hamlet is buried here.